“And the two will become one flesh. So they are no longer two, but one flesh”

 Today, August 23, 2016, is my twelve year wedding anniversary!
 TWELVE YEARS OF MARRIAGE!
 Take that marriage statistic keeper!
 As of today, my marriage is good, my family is getting stronger, and Jesus is the center of it all!…But it wasn’t always like this.

-As most of you know, I talk about my addiction to alcohol and the negative effects it had on my family quite often.
+I talk about my former addiction to alcohol and the negative effects it had on my family quite often.
 That part of my testimonial is a huge piece of my ministry.
-The devil wants me to hide it, God wants me to expose it.
-If I was not in recovery, I would hide it, but I’ve got nothing to be ashamed of because that is the Old version of myself.
-I’ll explain “Old version” shortly.
+The devil wants me to hide it, but God wants me to use it.
+If I was not in recovery, I would hide it, but I’ve got nothing to be ashamed of because that is the old version of myself.
+I’ll explain “old version” shortly.

-As a result of this new freedom, I’m no longer shy to publicly talk about how Christ helped me overcome that stronghold.
+As a result of my new freedom, I’m no longer shy to talk about how Christ helped me overcome that stronghold.
+He taught me that I wasn’t made to be controlled by a liquid.
 I got to this point by starting to care about what God thought of me, rather than what people thought of me.
-That wasn’t easy, but it was worth it!
-I’m not ashamed to say that I’m a Christian alcoholic in recovery, or that God didn’t bless me with an off-button when it comes to enjoying a couple beers like other people.
-And that’s okay.
+That wasn’t easy but it was worth it!
+I’m not ashamed to say that God didn’t bless me with an off-button when it comes to enjoying a couple beers like other people, and that’s okay.

-I’m at peace with the fact that I can’t drink.
-And not just at peace, but I’ve actually let God use my past for my purpose!
+I’m at peace with the fact that I can’t drink, and not just at peace, but I’ve actually let God use my painful past for my purpose!
 He wants to do the same for you!
 That deep, dark secret you’re keeping?
 God wants to shine a big spot-light on it, He wants to clean it up, and then He wants to have you purposefully talk about it.
-Why?…To help others who are struggling with the same things.
-YEP!
+Why?
+So you can help others who are struggling with the same things!

-My wife, Jennifer, and I met each other in 7th grade science class.
-She was one of the popular kids.
-She was (and still is) beautiful, sweet, and friendly–to everyone.
+My wife, Jennifer, and I met each other in 7th grade science class, she was one of the popular kids.
+She was–and still is–beautiful, sweet, and friendly.
 Me, I was the shy, poor, new kid.
-At this time of my life, Dad had just been awarded final sole custody of us kids, and we had settled in a little town about an hour south of St. Louis, Missouri.
+At this time of my life, Dad had just been awarded final sole custody of us kids, and we had settled in a little town about an hour south of St. Louis, Missouri, called Park Hills.

 Let’s back up even further.
 My brothers, sister, and I had been wards of the state while Dad battled hard in the court system to get us back.
 Mom was on drugs and didn’t care about us kids at that time of her life.
 What’s worse than that, she didn’t want Dad to have us either, so she had accused him of some serious false allegations.
-Just thinking about it, the enemy tries to tick me off to this day.
-I gotta remind myself that the past is the past, and God used all of it for good.
+The enemy tries to tick me off to this day just thinking about this time of my childhood, but it doesn’t work.
+The past is the past, and God has used all of that heartache for a greater purpose.

 This was extremely painful because once we finally got comfortable and made friends, we had to start all over again.
 The fear, anxiety, heart palpitations, and shaking, was near-crippling each time I was brought into a new school classroom, as the teacher said, “Class, this is our new student, Matt.”